-Occupy Museums joins Gulf Labor, MTL, students from NYU, and others to create the Global Ultra Luxury Faction.
-First action at Guggenheim against Migrant Labor Debt Bondage constructing new Guggenheim Abu Dhabi
+Occupy Museums joins Gulf Labor, MTL, students from NYU, and others to form Global Ultra Luxury Faction (GULF).
+Highlighting Migrant Labor Debt Bondage involved in the construction of new Guggenheim Abu Dhabi.

 (above image-manifesto briefly on Guggenheim's wall/photo: Hrag Vartanian)